Andrew Thompson (convict, magistrate)

 Andrew Thompson (c.
 1773 – 22 October 1810) was transported at the age of 18 to New South Wales, arriving in Sydney on 14 February 1792.
 He rose to become a respected chief constable in the Hawkesbury district, a successful farmer and businessman, and eventually the wealthiest settler in early colonial Australia.
 In 1810 he was the first ex-convict to be appointed as magistrate.

 Early life and conviction in Scotland

 Thompson was born into a rural weaving family in the Scottish border town of Yetholm and baptised the parish church of Kirk Yetholm on 7 February 1773.
 He was well educated at the local parish school.
 On 25 August 1790 Andrew was charged, along with an itinerant weaver John Aitkin, of stealing from his brother William and a local merchant.
 Aitkin escaped to England and was outlawed but Thompson was convicted at an assizes trial in Jedburgh on 22 September 1790 to 14 years transportation.
-He was taken from the Jedburgh Tolbooth gaol to Portsmouth and was loaded onto the convict transport Pitt, which set sail for New South Wales on 17 July 1791.
+He was taken from the Jedburgh Tolbooth jail to Portsmouth and was loaded onto the convict transport Pitt, which set sail for New South Wales on 17 July 1791.